LeTourneau University: History

 LeTourneau College became LeTourneau University in 1989 under the leadership of President Alvin O. Austin, who served until 2007.
 Austin oversaw the development of an MBA program and the expansion of programs in business and education into educational centers in Houston, Dallas, Tyler, Austin and Bedford.
 Austin also oversaw the removal of all wooden barracks from the Longview campus except the historic landmark known as Speer Chapel, which is the only remaining WWII-era structure and is a popular place for weddings and ceremonies.
 Under Austin's leadership, the university's main campus underwent considerable improvements including the construction of the university mall and Belcher Bell Tower, the Solheim Recreation and Activity Center, the Glaske Engineering Center, seven new residence halls, and the S.E.
 Belcher Jr. Chapel and Performance Center, a 2,011-seat auditorium that opened in spring 2007.

 In the spring of 2006, Austin announced that he would retire from his position as university president in June 2007 and assume the newly created role of university chancellor.
 On March 8, 2007, Dale A. Lunsford was announced as the new president of LeTourneau University.
 He assumed the office on July 1, 2007.
 Prior to accepting the job as university president, Lunsford served as the vice president of student affairs and external relations at the University of Texas at Tyler.
 Lunsford retired as president in 2021.
 In March 2021, Steve Mason was selected as the seventh president of LeTourneau University, serving previously as Professor of Old Testament.

 The school was in the spotlight in May 2015 when Outsports reported it "updated its student-athlete handbook to ban gay athletes from dating" and "athletes from showing support for gay marriage".

 In October 2024, LeTourneau University announced its "Built With Purpose" campaign, the largest capital campaign in the school's history, totaling $180 million.
 Capital projects also include expanding the Abbott Aviation Center to meet the high student demand for LeTourneau aviation education and the construction of an Athletic and Human Performance Air Dome with a 200-meter NCAA competition level hydraulic track.

 Academics

-Many of the university's undergraduate degrees are focused on engineering, aeronautics, computer science, business, and education.
-A smaller liberal arts program provides educational balance to the largely technical concentrations.
+In keeping with the university's history as a primarily technical-focused institution, most of LeTourneau's programs are geared toward science and engineering.

+LeTourneau's programs are centered around the following disciplines: